How to Socialize a Kitten

 Help Kittens Feel Comfortable

-If a litter of kittens are slow to socialize, you might want to separate the kittens into individual crates or spaces so that they can rely on people more.
+• If multiple kittens are slow to socialize, you might want to separate the kittens into individual crates or spaces so that they can rely on people more.
 Or you can make sure to spend some quality time alone with each one.
 When they feel more comfortable with you, they can be reunited with their brothers and sisters.

 Be patient!
-Spitting, hissing, and hiding are all expressions of fear, not signs of aggression.
+Spitting, hissing, and hiding are all expressions of fear from cats, not signs of aggression.

 Socialize With Food